The European car industry is in crisis. The results of the European industry in 2023 were record-breaking (analysis by Gemini).

 That sounds aggressive.
 You have to know that: Personally very approachable and a visionary manager.
 He produces new ideas on the assembly line.
 But he pursues important projects over decades - even against the resistance and deep-seated convictions of car managers.

-The pan-European small car is what will be remembered of the Brandbrief and Luca de Meo in 20 years’ time.
+The pan-European small car is what the brand letter and Luca de Meo will be remembered for in 20 years' time

 The branch we are sitting on is very strong.

-The “bullshit” in European industry is the result of a Babylonian confusion of interests.
+The "bullshit" in the European industry arises from a Babylonian confusion of interests.

 The main problem is that the industry is divided, pursuing old rivalries, and politics and industry are pulling in different directions.